Mamiya. <- Previous • Next -> Miki.

 Mikage is Utena’s trainer and antagonist in the Black Rose arc.
 When alive, he is named professor Nemuro and wears purple.
 When dead he wears blue.

-See design - costumes - Black Rose arc - Mikage’s duel.
+See design - costumes - Hades - Black Rose arc - Mikage’s duel.

 From Akio’s point of view, Mikage is there to train Utena’s power of miracles and make it strong enough to be worth stealing.
 From Mikage’s point of view, he wants to defeat Utena so that he can kill Anthy the Rose Bride and replace her with Mamiya.
 It’s ironic in multiple ways.
 For one, Anthy is playing Mamiya, so the two are the same person.
 For another, the real Mamiya is already dead himself, and Mikage doesn’t know it.
 By the time Utena meets Mikage, he is long dead.
 The blue uniform says that Mikage is an illusion.

 Death is a key symbol in Utena as a whole, and the Black Rose arc nails it in.
 Death is the only eternity; to die (literally or metaphorically) is to achieve eternity and be in stasis—and vice versa.
-The students at the Academy are in coffins, metaphorically dead.
+The students are in coffins, metaphorically dead in the timeless Academy.
 Akio’s goal is to become eternal—to bring the stasis of eternal patriarchy to the world.
 When Mikage burns his building, he and the 100 boys become literally dead.

 When we see Mikage alive, we are not seeing a flashback to true events; some points are inconsistent and not all can be true.
 We are not seeing Mikage’s memory; the dead do not remember anything.
 We are seeing the story of Mikage.
 The story is not true history.
 Probably much of it is true, but it has altered (or been altered).